vanus-labs/vanus-connect/connectors/source-http/README.md

 }'
 ```

-now, you could use `vsctl event get <eventbus>` to view event just sent.
-If you can't see event you sent,
+Now, you could use `vsctl event get <eventbus>` to view the event you just sent.
+If you can't see the event you sent,
-try to use `--offset` to get event. (`vsctl` default retrieves event from earliest)
+try to use `--offset` to get the event. (`vsctl` default retrieves event from earliest)

 ```
 ~> vsctl event get <eventbus>